Visininjr/cs131_notes_dev/_chapters/videos/tracking.md

 ### Interpretation of the H Matrix

 Let's consider translation motions.
-We know that
+We know that:

 $$
 \begin{eqnarray*}